nawarian/The-PHP-Website/source/_posts_en/14-games-with-php.blade.md

 ## Raylib

-Written in C language, Raylib is defined as "raylib is a simple and easy-to-use library to enjoy videogames programming".
+Written in C language, Raylib is defined as "a simple and easy-to-use library to enjoy videogames programming".

 It offers very straight forward functions to manipulate video, audio,